-In addition, processors of $Taihulight$ comprise cooperating cores~\cite{CooperativeComputing2015}.
+The processors of $Taihulight$ comprise cooperating cores~\cite{CooperativeComputing2015}.
 The direct core-to core transfer uses a (slightly) different computing paradigm: the processor cores explicitly assume the presence of another core, and in this way, their effective parallelism becomes much better, see also Fig.~\ref{fig:InterconnectionVsPerformance}.
-On that figure, this data and the ones using shorter operands ($Summit$ and $Fugaku$), result in effective parallelization values below the limiting line.
-Reducing the loop count by internal clustering (in addition to the "hidden clustering", enabled by its assistant cores) and exchanging data without using global memory, however, works only for the $HPL$ case, where the contribution of \gls{SW} is low.
+On that figure, this data and the ones using shorter operands ($Summit$ and $Fugaku$) result in performance values above the limiting line.
+However, reducing the loop count by internal clustering (in addition to the "hidden clustering", enabled by its assistant cores) and exchanging data without using the global memory works only for the $HPL$ case, where the contribution of \gls{SW} is low.
 The poor value of $(1-\alpha_{eff}^{HPCG})$ is not necessarily a sign of architectural weakness~\cite{NSA_DOE_HPC_Report_2016}: $Taihulight$ comprises about four times more cores than $Summit$ and performs the \gls{HPCG} benchmark with ten-fold more cores.
-Given that \gls{HPCG} mimics "real-life" applications, one can conclude that for practical purposes only systems comprising a few hundred thousand cores\footnote{Assuming good interconnection.
-For computing systems connected with general-purpose networks, such as some high-performance clouds, this limiting number is much less} shall be built.
+Given that \gls{HPCG} mimics "real-life" applications, one can conclude that for practical purposes, only systems comprising a few hundred thousand cores\footnote{Assuming good interconnection.
+This limiting number is much less for computing systems connected with general-purpose networks, such as some high-performance clouds.
+Similar is the case with real-life applications needing more communication.} shall be built, see also section~\ref{sec:accelerator}.
 More cores contribute only to the "dark performance".

 According to Eq.~(\ref{eq:soverk}), efficiency can be interpreted in terms of $\alpha$ and $N$, and the efficiency of a parallelized sequential computing system can be calculated as

 This simple formula explains why \textit{the payload performance is not a linear function of the nominal performance} and why in the case of very good parallelization ($(1-\alpha)\ll1$) and low $N$, this nonlinearity cannot be noticed.